By Josh Katzowitz, WCI Content Director

 Doctor Salary by Specialty

 One interesting thing about salary surveys, of course, is that they are garbage in/garbage out.
 Average specialty pay varies significantly between surveys.
-Before we focus on the Doximity numbers, which you'll find in the paragraphs below, compare and contrast those numbers with those from the Medscape survey published April 2022.
+Before we focus on the Doximity numbers, which you'll find in the paragraphs below, compare and contrast those numbers with those from the Medscape survey published in 2022.

 Now, for the Doximity survey numbers that tell us the highest-paid and the lowest-paid doctors.
 When it comes to the top-earning specialties, those in surgical and procedural specialties dominated the list, and doctors who earn the least mostly practice in primary care and pediatrics.